ohryshyn/maze-game/README.md

 # Code in Place final project

-A final project for Code in Place'20
+This project was designed for the final assignment of the Standford's Code in Place 2020 initiative.